-For students who have completed an undergraduate degree in the creative arts or cognate ﬁelds, including such disciplines as art history, archaeology, visual studies, history and anthropology, as well as any of the sciences, and who are interested in the work of a curator and curatorship, museology and working with collections.
+Applications are invited from students who have completed an undergraduate degree in the visual arts or cognate ﬁelds, including such disciplines as art history, archaeology, visual studies, history and anthropology, as well as any of the sciences where collections are important for research, or for an understanding of the history of the discipline.